Cathedraltown: Overview

+History

-Designed under the direction of Donald Buttress, Cathedraltown reflects the Regency and Georgian architecture that was popular in London in the late 18th an early 19th centuries.
+Cathedraltown was built on donated land from what was original part of a breeder's farm.
+It was designed by Donald Buttress, taking inspirations from the architecture of European cathedral towns, with designs resembling Regency and Georgian architectures that are popular in London during the late 18th and early 19th centuries.
+The first residents moved in by 2006.

 In July 2017 a statue of the cow Brookview Tony Charity was erected in Cathedraltown to some controversy.
 The statue is of a prize-winning cow that was owned jointly by Romandale Farms and Hanover Hill Farms, in the nearby town of Port Perry, where the cow resided.
-Romandale Farms donated the statue to honour Charity In October 2017, Markham City Council voted to search for a new location for the statue.
-As of May 2018, the statue has been taken down and placed in storage until a more suitable and accepted home for Charity can be found.
+Romandale Farms donated the statue to honour Charity.
+Markham City Council voted to search for a new location for the statue in 2017, and the statue has been taken down and placed in storage since 2018.

-Public transit

-The following bus routes serve the neighbourhood: